 For more information on this policy change, click here.

 When shipping a package containing lithium batteries, strong rigid outer packaging must be used and, depending on the type of lithium batteries, additional markings and labelling may also be required.
 FedEx Paks cannot be used as outer packaging for lithium batteries, however FedEx branded boxes or tubes may be used as outer packaging for lithium batteries prepared under Section II of the relevant packing instruction of the IATA DG Regulations.
 Please click here for further details and guidelines on preparing and packaging shipments containing lithium batteries.

 Finally, it is important to ensure that when preparing shipments containing lithium batteries that the batteries are not in any way defective, damaged, or have the potential to produce a dangerous evolution of heat, fire or short circuit.

-At FedEx, we are committed to effectively transporting your shipments containing lithium batteries.
-Please feel free to contact your Sales Representative or your local Customer Service Center if you have any additional questions or concerns.
+At FedEx, we are committed to effectively transporting your shipments containing lithium batteries till final destination.
+Please feel free to contact your Sales Representative or your local Customer Service if you have any additional questions.